sametartann/Contact-Book/Readme.txt

-Contact Book GUI with Java.
+# **Contact Book GUI with Java**

+## Information

+In this project, designed and implemented a Java program that simulates a Contact Book Application with Graphical User Interface.

+## How To Run

+To run this program perfectly, please follow the descriptions.

-First, run AllContacts.java.
-Default contacts information will be visable.
-Default contacts information might be deleted or editted as well.
+- First, run AllContacts.java.
+Default contact information will be visible.
+Default contact information might be deleted or edited as well.

-When add button clicked, Contact information window will appear.
-Fill the blanks and select person information.
-Then click "Add New Contact" button in order to add a new person to the contactbook.
+- When you click the add button, the contact information window will appear.
+Fill in the blanks and select a person's information.
+Then click the "Add New Contact" button to add a new person to the contact book.

-In order to delete a person information, just click the information in the contactbook and click the delete button.
+- To delete a person's information, click the information in the contact book and then click the delete button.

-In order to edit a person's information, just click the information in the contactbook and click the edit button.
-Then, contact information window will appear with that person's data.
-Edit the information you want, then click "Update Contack" button.
+- To edit a person's information, click the information in the contact book and click the edit button.
+Then, the contact information window will appear with that person's data.
+Edit the information you want, then click the "Update Contact" button.

-Necessary .jpg files are added to the project.
-Download and locate them somewhere in your computer.
-Please change the locations in ContactBook.java lines 120, 125, 129, 133 with the correct locations of images on your computer.
+* Required ".jpg" files have been uploaded to the project.
+Download and locate them somewhere on your computer.
+Please change the addresses in ContactBook.java lines 120, 125, 129, and 133 with the correct location of the images on your computer.

-Respects.
+**Respects.**